 For more information refer Citrix Workspace app Reference Architecture.

 End-user experience with Workspace App and Web portal

 When the user launches the Workspace app on the endpoint, users see their applications, desktops, files, and SaaS apps.
 If a user clicks the SaaS application when the enhanced security is turned off, the application opens in a standard browser which is locally installed.
 If the administrator has turned on enhanced security then SaaS apps open on the embedded browser within Workspace app.
 Accessibility to hyperlinks within SaaS apps and web apps are controlled based on web filtering policies.

 Similarly, with a Workspace Web portal, when enhanced security it turned off SaaS applications are opened through the standard browser which is natively installed.
 When enhanced security is turned on, SaaS apps are opened through the Secure Browser.
 Users are able to access the websites within SaaS apps based on web filtering policies.

-Implementing Citrix Access Control
+Implementing Citrix Secure Workspace Access

 Step1: The Citrix administrator configures Identity and Access Management on Citrix Cloud.
 By default, Citrix Cloud uses the Citrix Identity provider to manage the identity information for all users in the Citrix Cloud account.
 The administrator has flexibility to change and use Azure Active Directory or an on-premises Active Directory service.